StarPlayrX/XPC123/README.md

 Great discussion here on XPC MachServices https://launchd-dev.macosforge.narkive.com/xYLsgYJR/the-machservice-key

 Here is an example combining XPC with a http webserver.
 This can be done with most server side Swift languages, but I would recommended something smaller like Swifter http web server or my ultra light fork SwifterLite as backend http server.
 This can reduce having using a timer or a watcher to check if a backend call as been sent.
-And you will have to use URLSession on the client side, plus a static http port that's doable but more complicated.
+And you will have to use URLSession on the client side, plus a static http port.
+This is doable but more complicated.

 ```shell
 # Use two embedded http servers: